 Cannabis products must be sold in the original unopened package.
 Sampling is not allowed.
-Smell jars are an acceptable way to let patrons smell and view (but not touch) the types of cannabis product available in a store.
+Smell jars and touch jars are an acceptable way to let patrons smell, view and touch the types of cannabis product available in a store.
 Smell jars must be physically attached to a display case or counter.
+Touch jars must be kept behind the counter and must not be accessible to patrons without employee assistance.
+Patrons must be assisted by a store employee at all times when touching cannabis.

 Cannabis stock must be stored at the retail store, not off-site.
-In addition to provincial security requirements, local governments and/ or Indigenous nations may also require specific security measures in cannabis retail stores.
+In addition to provincial security requirements, local governments and/or Indigenous nations may also require specific security measures in cannabis retail stores.
 If cannabis is displayed or stored in the retail sales area, it must be kept in a locked retail product case.
 Otherwise, it should be kept in a locked storage room.
-Any open packages of cannabis for refilling smell jars must be kept in a locked storage room.
+Any open packages of cannabis for refilling smell and touch jars must be kept in a locked storage room.

-It may be necessary to dispose of cannabis that cannot be sold, including cannabis from smell jars.
+It may be necessary to dispose of cannabis that cannot be sold, including cannabis from smell and touch jars.
 The cannabis must be altered in a way that makes consumption impossible or improbable.
 For example, you could shred the cannabis product, add water to turn it to sludge and then throw in some cat litter to control the odour.
 Once the cannabis product is in a state that is unfit for human or animal consumption, it can be composted or disposed of in a landfill if composting is not available or feasible.
 You must keep a record of cannabis disposal.
 This will be discussed later on.